Falkor/falkorlib/README.md

-rake falkorlib:conf           # Print the current configuration of FalkorLib rake git:feature:finish       # Finalize the feature operation rake git:feature:start[name]  # Start a new feature operation on the repository using the git-flow framework rake git:fetch                # Fetch the latest changes on remotes rake git:flow:init            # Initialize your local clone of the repository for the git-flow management rake git:push                 # Push your modifications onto the remote branches rake git:up                   # Update your local copy of the repository from GIT server rake version:bump:major       # Prepare the major release of the repository rake version:bump:minor       # Prepare the minor release of the repository rake version:bump:patch       # Prepare the patch release of the repository
+rake falkorlib:conf           # Print the current configuration of FalkorLib rake git:feature:finish       # Finalize the feature operation rake git:feature:start[name]  # Start a new feature operation on the repository using the git-flow framework rake git:flow:init            # Initialize your local clone of the repository for the git-flow management rake setup                    # Setup the repository rake version:bump:major       # Prepare the major release of the repository rake version:bump:minor       # Prepare the minor release of the repository rake version:bump:patch       # Prepare the patch release of the repository